ShahzaibSoftwareEngineer/100-Days-of-Devops/Day-04-script-execution-permissions/README.md

 ## 📋 Lab Overview
 **Scenario:** xFusionCorp Industries sysadmin team has developed a bash script named `xfusioncorp.sh` to automate backup processes.
 The script lacks executable permissions on App Server 1.

-**Objective:** Grant executable permissions to `/tmp/xfusioncorp.sh` script on App Server 1 and ensure all users can execute it.
+**Objective:** Grant executable permissions to `/tmp/xfusioncorp.sh` script on App Server 1 a and ensure all users can execute it.

 ---